 What Exactly is Cholesterol?

 Cholesterol is a waxy, fatty substance that comes from foods we eat.
 Your body does need some cholesterol in order to perform functions like cell growth and the creation of hormones and digestive fluids.
 A healthy liver can make all the cholesterol that your body needs to function properly.
+This then comes as no surprise to find that people use products like glutathione to help improve liver function.
 However, we also get cholesterol from the foods we eat.

 There are two types of cholesterol found in the body…